arturobminski/academic-web/content/projects/ukraine-refugees/index.md

 ---
-title: Hyper-Local Behavioral Responses to Ukrainian Migration to Poland
+title: See the Migrants, Cross the Street?
+Endogenous Selection Out of Exposure to Migrants
 summary: Using machine learning and natural language processing methods applied to novel big data of establishment reviews, and with a discrete choice model, I analyze whether the everyday consumption and mobility patterns of Polish natives shift with Ukrainian migrant arrival, away from local neighborhoods where the likelihood of migrant exposure is the highest.
 tags:
   - Economics of Migration